maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 > speaker notes:
 >
-> TODO: trim it down to 45 minutes
->
 > (Max) We will begin this session with a guide to setting up your development
 > environment for productivity.
 >